Paradigm4/superfunpack/README.md

 ### Notes

-Bidd and ask price and size data are likely to occur as attributes in a SciDB array.
+Bid and ask price and size data are likely to occur as attributes in a SciDB array.
 In that case, you need to assemble the required input format string for the book type.
 Here is an example that first sets up an example array with data in attributes, and then creates a new array with the book representation of the